mashiyatz/unity-ar-gps-demo/README.md

 # Unity AR+GPS Demo
 A simple AR demonstration using the AR+GPS Location package from the Unity Store.
+The goal of this project is to demonstrate how latitude and longitude GPS coordinates from a device or user input can be used in AR applications.

 ## Dependencies
 * Unity3D 2020.3.8 (LTS)